Stealth-SS/website/_pages/privacypolicy.md

 # Privacy Policy
 At CampusFire, we are committed to protecting the privacy of our users.
 This privacy policy applies to all information collected by CampusFire through our website and mobile app.

-# Personal Information Collected
+### Personal Information Collected

 We collect certain personal information from our users in order to provide them with the best possible experience on CampusFire.
 This information may include:

-Name
+Name,
-Email address
+Email address,
-Age
+Age,
-Gender
+Gender,
-Sexual orientation
+Sexual orientation,
-Location
+Location,
 Profile picture

 We may also collect certain information about your device, such as your IP address and device ID, in order to provide the app's functionality and improve our services.